shawnpinciara/shawnpinciara.github.io/md/cv.md

 After an amazing workshop with the Japanese juggler Hisashi Watanabe, I have started to practice more and more the improvising technique, using both body, music and props.
 With this technique, I was involved for the main event of  a new opera of the Theatre La Scala, where we simulated a French court of the late ‘700, with noblemen, singers and artists.
 Viewers could walk through this wrapping scenario watching live all the performances as an interactive art exhibition.

-As I discovered the deep connection between music and juggling, two years ago I’ve started learning the Harmonic Throws Notation developed by Jonathan Lardillier, by doing a full week training in the 2018 EJC with Vincent Mangaud, and then reading and writing routines based on music.
-The summer of 2019 I’ve done a 10 days residency in France with Jonathan Lardillier and Vincent Mangaud, every day I helped them performing a show and we worked to explore many concepts of the notation, particularly the music concept of the canon applied on juggling with the help of the HTN.
+As I discovered the deep connection between music and juggling, in 2018 I’ve started learning the Harmonic Throws Notation developed by Jonathan Lardillier.
+The summer of 2019 I’ve done a 10 days residency in France with Jonathan Lardillier and Vincent Mangaud, helping them performing a show and we worked to explore many concepts of the notation, particularly the music concept of the canon applied on juggling with the help of the HTN.

 Nowadays I’m focusing both on learning music theory and trying to applying some rules to the juggling world.

+# Interests:
+I have interests in arts and poetry, from Romanticism to Impressionism, music (70’/80’ rock is my favourite) and digital arts as photography, videomaking and illustrations.
+I did some juggling/videomaking projects that can be found on my youtube channel.
+Recently in a teenager recreational centre, on a volunteer basis, I have been helping young musicians to arrange musical pieces and record voices/instruments.
+I also play a little bit the guitar myself.
+I am always researching new things in the shape of art, to inspire and be inspired (I am always in search for new artistic challenges/clues to inspire and get inspiration from).
+One thing that inspires me the most is nature; I have gone (done) hiking and climbing for almost 10 years now, and every time I get excited when I discover a new path or get stunned by the view.
+I think that plunging into nature is not only a way to do sport and outdoor activity, but nature itself gives me sometimes the power and energy to get through things, and helps me a lot to find my inner peace.
+That's why, when there is the chance, I always try to spend time outside to keep my body and mind in a healthy condition.